calmm-js/partial.lenses/README.md

 #### <a id="nesting-traverals-does-not-create-intermediate-aggregates"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#nesting-traverals-does-not-create-intermediate-aggregates) Nesting traversals does not create intermediate aggregates

+Traversals do not materialize intermediate aggregates and it is useful to understand this performance characteristic.

 Consider the following naïve use of [Ramda](http://ramdajs.com/):

 ```js